skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ![](assets/snowflake/09-launch-app.png)

-Click on `Launch app`.
-This should take you to the webpage generated for the Workbench application.
+Click on `Launch app` to launch the app.
 You may be prompted to first login to Snowflake using your regular credentials or authentication method.

 ### Create an RStudio Pro Session